Our company

 Nicole Westerman

 Nicole Westerman moved to Colorado from California in 2012 and only knew one person, who happened to work at Highland Tap & Burger.
 Nicole was hired as a server at Highland Tap & Burger shortly after arriving in Colorado and the rest is history.
 She has been part of The Culinary Creative Group for ten years and in that time was promoted from server to manager, to General Manager, and then became a partner in opening Sloan’s Lake Tap and Burger.
-She later became Director of Operations for the Tap and Burgers, opened Tap and Burger Belleview Station and now, she oversees all 13 of our restaurants and concepts as Senior Director of Restaurant Operations.
+She later became Director of Operations for the Tap and Burgers, opened Tap and Burger Belleview Station and now, she oversees recruiting for all of our restaurant concepts.

 Director of Events & Catering